About the Active Richmond Fund

 - Safeguarding adults whose circumstances make them vulnerable and protecting them from avoidable harm

-These pilot projects should focus on enabling healthy eating choices and improving people’s nutrition.
+Projects which fall under this specific priority focus on enabling healthy eating choices and improving people's nutrition.
 A healthy eating and nutrition focused project should cover one or more of the following key outcomes:

 - Providing education and skills building on healthy eating and/ or nutrition